GlyphLabs/Glyph/README.md

-PurpBot's code is open source for safety purposes only.
+Glyph's code is open source for safety purposes only.
 You can still use our code, but you are not allowed to claim that it's yours, we will have to reach out to you.

 # cotntributing
 ## getting started